 A snapshot of eBook success

-New Brafton clients in Q2 2014 who downloaded our eBooks had a 16 percent higher than average deal size.
+New Brafton clients who downloaded our eBooks had a 16 percent higher than average deal size.

 An eBook is a premium format, and the final product is a sophisticated resource that provides real value.
-Thus far in 2014, 57 percent of B2B marketers reported they feel confident that eBooks are an effective web marketing tool.
-We know that’s the case for our agency’s own marketing team: 9 percent of Q2 2014 new Brafton customers had downloaded eBooks through Brafton.com before converting.
-Of our clients, those who downloaded our eBooks had a 16 percent higher average deal size.
+At press time, 57 percent of B2B marketers report they feel confident that eBooks are an effective web marketing tool.
+We know that’s the case for our agency’s own marketing team: 9 percent of new Brafton customers had downloaded eBooks through Brafton.com before converting.
+Of our new clients, those who downloaded our eBooks had a 16 percent higher average deal size.

 Some feedback from our recent eBook, Reduce, Reuse, Recycle and Repurpose: How to get more out of content, has been fodder for further conversation: